alfio-event/alf.io/README.md

 ## Docker

+Container images are available on https://hub.docker.com/r/alfio/alf.io/tags.

-alf.io can be run for development with Docker Compose:
+alf.io can also be run locally for development with Docker Compose:

     docker-compose up